 The business processes that have been examined to identify the parcel elements to date include navigation and discovery of parcel information, emergency planning, emergency response, recovery, mitigation, economic development and regional integration and community planning.
 All of these business processes indicated a need find additional detail about parcels through linkages to data producers.
-The Cadastral NSDI Parcels were specified to support immediate and overall needs of these business processes not the case by case processing.
+The Cadastral NSDI Parcel also known as the Parcel Core Data has been developed to support initial or first pass needs of these business processes.
+In some cases this is all the data these business needs have and in others this data identifies which parcels will need to have more detailed information to support case by case processing.

-A more detailed description of the elements of the Cadastral NSDI Parcels is as follows.
+A more detailed description of the elements of the Cadastral NSDI Parcel is as follows.